 The fund is available only to Chinese citizens who live ...Read MoreRead more

 Novelist, playwright, and screenwriter William Goldman, 87, died November 16, 2018 of colon cancer in Manhattan.
 Goldman is best known in SF circles for his novel The Princess Bride (1973), and for writing the script for the classic 1979 film adaptation.
 Other novels of genre interest include Control (1982) and The Silent Gondoliers (1983).
 He is widely famous for his Academy Award-winning screenplays like Butch Cassidy and the Sundance Kid ...Read MoreRead more

-Finalists for the National Book Awards (NBA) fiction category have been announced, including works by authors of genre interest:
+Winners for the 2018 National Book Awards have been announced and include authors and works of genre interest.

 - Florida, Lauren Groff (Riverhead)

 - The Great Believers, Rebecca Makkai (Viking)

 - WINNER: The Poet X, Elizabeth Acevedo (HarperTeen)